-So now here's an example of the most straightforward way to determine if a set of column vectors in linearly independent or linearly dependent.
-While this method can be quick and easy, don't forget the logical progression from the definition of linear independence through homogeneous system of equations which makes it possible.
+So now here is an example of the most straightforward way to determine if a set of column vectors is linearly independent or linearly dependent.
+While this method can be quick and easy, do not forget the logical progression from the definition of linear independence through homogeneous system of equations which makes it possible.